sree0831/MSP-4/README.md

 * Once signed into Heroku, I went to the Heroku dashboard.
 * I clicked on ‘New.’
 * I then clicked in ‘Create new app.’
 * This took me to a page where I named the app.
-The app had to be unique, and I chose the name ‘domscoffeeshop.’
+The app had to be unique, and I chose the name ‘Tech Buddy.’
 * I was also able to choose a region – for this, I chose Europe.
 * I then clicked on ‘Create app,’ which took me to the app’s dashboard, as it was now created.
 * On the dashboard, I clicked on ‘Resources’.